NIHS-DNFI/BLAST_TSN/README.md

 Some part of script changes are required depending on the data the user is inputting.

 ## License
-BLAST_TSG is licensed under GPL v3 License.
+BLAST_TSG is licensed under GPL v3.0.

 ## Citation